-ROCKY MOUNT, NORTH CAROLINA – After much anticipation, North Carolina Wesleyan College has officially submitted documentation to its regional accreditor to offer a Master of Business Administration (MBA) degree.
-Pending approval from the Commission on Colleges of the Southern Association of Colleges and Schools (SACS-COC), the College will offer its first class on January 6, 2020.
+ROCKY MOUNT, NORTH CAROLINA – After much anticipation, North Carolina Wesleyan University has officially submitted documentation to its regional accreditor to offer a Master of Business Administration (MBA) degree.
+Pending approval from the Commission on Colleges of the Southern Association of Colleges and Schools (SACSCOC), the College will offer its first class on January 6, 2020.

 If approved, this will be the second graduate-level program launched by Wesleyan in less than two years.
 The first graduate program, Master of Science in Criminal Justice, was offered in spring of 2018.
 The MBA program will be 100% online and consist of 33 credit hours to accommodate those seeking work or who are already working.
 The one-year program will consist of five eight-week sessions, two classes per session, and will end with a final capstone class.
 Like other academic programs offered by the college including their Adult Studies programs, the degree offers rolling admission, meaning those attending can start the program throughout the year at the beginning of any new eight-week session.

 “Our faculty have worked extremely hard to develop our MBA curriculum that will provide students with the skills required to excel in their careers.
 Future plans may include concentrations in areas like healthcare administration, business analytics and logistics.
 Our faculty will analyze market and industry research to determine how this curriculum may evolve,” stated Wesleyan Interim President Dr. Evan D. Duff.
 This program is the only MBA offered locally to the Twin County region and will serve as a great asset to our community and those interested in advancing their career.
 NC Wesleyan will begin accepting applications into the program beginning August 1, 2019.
 Those who are interested in learning more about the MBA program can contact Dani Somers, Director of Graduate Admissions, at DSomers@ncwc.edu.